 To manage your store views, login to your admin panel, and browse to Stores -> Settings -> All Stores.
 Select the store view you wish to manage and on the top right side, you will see the Delete Store View button.

 Magento 2 low speed could be due to the store theme that its codes need to be cleaned.
 Unformatted codes, unattended loops would result in too long process times.
-It is strongly recommended for Magento users to remove all extra characters such as line breaks, block delimiters, white-space, and compress it down to a basic code that is needed to process your requests.
+It is strongly recommended that Magento users to remove all extra characters such as line breaks, block delimiters, white-space, and compress it down to a basic code that is needed to process your requests.
 Merge multiple CSS into one and reduce the time needed to call and read multiple files.

 In this article today, we have discussed several ways for Magento backend optimization to increase the platform speed.
 We hope these small tips can help you to further improve your store performance.
 Please feel free to contact us if you have any further questions!